 Ms Adriana Minović is a lawyer specialising in regulatory compliance issues in technology, media and telecommunications law, aviation, and the pharmaceutical industry.
 She has diverse professional experience in the areas of intellectual property (IP), data protection, IT law/Internet governance, competition law, and anti-money laundering gained while working for the government, private sector, academia, and NGOs.
 Currently Adriana heads the data protection department of a multinational company, responsible for compliance with the EU General Data Protection Regulation (GDPR) as well as local data protection laws in different jurisdictions.

-She is an alumna of the ICANN NextGen programme, the European Summer School on Internet Governance, and YouthDIG.
+She is an alumna of the ICANN NextGen programme, the European Summer School on Internet Governance and YouthDIG.
 After an internship with the Executive Committee of the South Eastern European Dialogue on Internet Governance (SEEDIG) Jana remained involved in the region.
-She is a volunteer member of the organising team of YouthDIG and EuroDIG 2019.
+She was a volunteer member of the organising teams of YouthDIG and EuroDIG 2019.

 Ms Grace Mutung’u researches ICT policy in Kenya and Africa, specialising in digital rights, governance, and development.
 She is an associate at the Kenya ICT Action Network where she carries out ICT policy research and advocacy.
 Grace is an alumna of DiploFoundation’s Internet governance capacity building courses and holds a Master’s of

 Arts in Contemporary Diplomacy from the University of Malta.
 Grace also provides regular updates on Internet governance developments from Africa for GIP Digital Watch observatory.
 She lives in Kajiado county Kenya and enjoys local travel and theatre.

 Mr Jacob Odame-Baiden is a solicitor and barrister of the Supreme Court of Ghana.
 He has vast experience in technology project management and ICT for Development and has worked in technology consulting and telecommunication sectors in Ghana and other African countries.

 A curator of issues related to technology access on the Digital Watch observatory, Jacob provides regular updates of on Internet governance development from the Africa region.
 He holds a Master’s in Communication Technology Policy from Ohio University, USA; an LLB Law degree from the University of London; and a BA in Computer Science and Economics (Dual major) from the University of Ghana.
 His areas of interests include access and legal issues in Internet governance.